qodeone/uikitty3/README.md

-# uikitty
+# uikitty 3.x-dev

-uikitty is a lightweight and modular front-end framework for developing fast and powerful web interfaces with Drupal 8.x
+uikitty is a lightweight and modular front-end framework for developing fast and powerful web interfaces with Drupal 8.x.
+Version 3.x-dev uses the latest 3.0.0-Beta.1 version of uikit.

 ## Getting Started